 Smoky Red Pepper Crema(ContainsMilk, Soy)

 • Wash and dry all produce. • Halve mandarin.
 Zest and quarter lime.
 Halve, peel, and thinly slice onion.
 Halve, core, and thinly slice poblano crosswise into strips.
 Roughly chop cilantro. • Pat chicken* dry with paper towels; place in a medium bowl.
-Toss with Tex-Mex paste, juice from mandarin, lime zest, juice from 1 lime wedge, and half the Southwest Spice (you’ll use the rest in the next step). • 4 SERVINGS: Use 2 lime wedges.
+Toss with Tex-Mex paste, juice from whole mandarin, juice from 1 lime wedge (for 4 servings, add juice from both mandarins and 2 lime wedges), lime zest, and half the Southwest Spice (you’ll use the rest in the next step).

-• In a small pot, combine rice, ¾ cup water, remaining Southwest Spice, and a big pinch of salt.
+• In a small pot, combine rice, ¾ cup water (1½ cups water for 4 servings), remaining Southwest Spice, and a big pinch of salt.
 Bring to a boil, then cover and reduce heat to low.
-Cook until rice is tender, 15-18 minutes.
-Keep covered off heat until ready to serve. • 4 SERVINGS: Use 1½ cups water.
+Cook until rice is tender, 15-18 minutes. • Keep covered off heat until ready to serve.

-• While rice cooks, in a small microwave-safe bowl, combine ¼ of the onion, juice from half the lime, ¼ tsp sugar, and a pinch of salt.
+• While rice cooks, in a small microwave-safe bowl, combine ¼ of the onion, juice from half the lime, ¼ tsp sugar (½ tsp for 4 servings), and a pinch of salt.
 Microwave until onion is softened, 1 minute.
 Set aside. • In a separate small bowl, combine smoky red pepper crema and a pinch of salt.
-Add water 1 tsp at a time until mixture reaches a drizzling consistency. • 4 SERVINGS: Use ½ tsp sugar.
+Add water 1 tsp at a time until mixture reaches a drizzling consistency.

 • Heat a drizzle of oil in a large pan over medium-high heat.
 Add poblano and season with salt and pepper.
-Cook, stirring, until slightly softened, 3-4 minutes. • Add another drizzle of oil and remaining sliced onion; season with salt and pepper.
-Cook, stirring, until veggies are tender, 4-6 minutes.
-Transfer to a plate and set aside.
+Cook, stirring, until slightly softened, 3-4 minutes. • Add another drizzle of oil and remaining onion; season with salt and pepper.
+Cook, stirring, until veggies are tender, 4-6 minutes. • Transfer to a plate.

 • Heat a drizzle of oil in same pan over medium-high heat.
 Add chicken and cook, stirring occasionally, until lightly charred and cooked through, 4-6 minutes.
 Add a pinch of chili powder to taste.
 Taste and season with salt and pepper. • Stir in cooked veggies, then remove pan from heat.

-• Fluff rice with a fork; stir in 1 TBSP butter and season with salt to taste. • Divide rice between bowls and top with chicken and veggie mixture, a drizzle of crema, and as much pickled onion as you like.
+• Fluff rice with a fork; stir in 1 TBSP butter and season with salt to taste. • Divide rice between bowls and top with chicken and veggie mixture, crema, and as much pickled onion (draining first) as you like.
 Sprinkle with cilantro.
-Halve remaining lime into wedges and serve on the side.
+Cut remaining lime into wedges and serve on the side.